elmazzun/local-kind-cluster/README.md

   - KinD

-- create the local cluster according to the cluster configuration defined in `./manifests/cluster/create-cluster.yaml` and wait for all the Nodes to be ready;

-- install the components found in `config` file into the new local cluster:
+- install components found in `config` file into all new local clusters:

   - `NGINX=true` will install nginx (as IngressController).